CesiumGS/OpenPhillyGlobe/README.md

 There is a great open-data movement in Philadelphia, but there is not a one-stop viewer for the heterogeneous datasets.
 OpenPhillyGlobe is an open-source web-based 3D globe for visualizing Philly's open data with an initial focus on simultaneously visualizing multiple transit layers.

 OpenPhillyGlobe is built on [Cesium](https://github.com/AnalyticalGraphicsInc/cesium), an open-source virtual globe engine, and developed in JavaScript.
-It runs in a browser and on mobile without a plugin.
+It runs in a browser without a plugin.

 OpenPhillyGlobe is developed for the [Apps for Philly Transit 2013](http://appsforphilly.org/?tag=transit) by [@abwood](https://twitter.com/abwood) and [@pjcozzi](https://twitter.com/pjcozzi) with special thanks to [@matt_amato](https://twitter.com/matt_amato).